RGBCube/NCC/BROKEN.md

 - QT theme doesn't work.

+- Nushell custom prompt title does not work, as it gets overriden by the shell integration in a split second.

 - Nix Super errors, saying it expected an attrset and got a trunk when evaluating the non-outputs section.
 This should work, as it is an advertised feature (And it does!
 Don't get